cdoig4/Colin-Patty_User_Guide/docs/Task-1.md

 ### Forwarding Steps

-1. Login to myBCIT with your BCIT ID and password
+1. If you're not already, login to [myBCIT](https://my.bcit.ca) with your BCIT ID and password
 2. Click on **MyMail** in the top right corner
 3. Click on **Settings** in the top right corner
 4. Click on **Filters** from the left menu